 Sometimes there is nothing better than a chilled-out activity in the company of your favourite person.
 Bowling sets a similar tone to mini golf.
 It’s an informal, fun way to spend time together.
 The retro interior of most bowling alleys, the sharing of shoes, and side-by-side laneways brings you back to the 8Os.
 Substitute a quiet dinner date with all of its ceremoniousness for stolen glances, flirtatious slagging, and comfort food.

 It is easy to make a plan to go bowling because there are so many bowling alleys to choose from.
-Zone Bowling is one of the OG alleys in Australia with six of them spread across Queensland.
+Zone Bowling is one of the OG alleys in Australia with several of them spread across Queensland.
 If you’re looking for the classic bowling experience, Zone Bowling has you covered.
-For a more regal date night, Kingpin brings entertainment to another level.
+For a more regal date night, Strike and Archie Brothers bring entertainment to another level.
 Tired of trying to get a strike?
 Try table tennis, arcade games, or laser tag instead.

 Leave behind soft romance and try your hand at axe-throwing—a therapeutic sport for you and your date to slash any unreleased frustration or to simply show off your strength.
 Organised activities like bowling or axe-throwing eliminate the unpleasant potential boredom that can takeover a date.
 Run with the theme and after an hour or two of hurling the sharp blade at a visible target, top it off with a hardy craft beer or dinner at a burger joint.

 Travel back to the Middle Ages at somewhere with the aid of professionals.
 After an hour and a half of non-stop throwing, you’ll be ready for your flannel shirt and blue jeans.
-You can be a barbarian for a session at Maniax in Newstead but with the added perk of beers.
+You can be a barbarian for a session at Maniax in Brisbane City and Newstead.

 People are drawn to the idea of sitting on the grass or driving up in their cars to watch a movie on a big screen.
 It brings people back to a simpler time and they fall for the romantic nostalgia of it all.
 Audiences watching al fresco are also not plagued by the heat in a movie theatre during the summer months.

-For all you starry-eyed lovers in Brisbane, pack a thoughtful picnic and matching vichy cloth for a showing at an open-air theatre.
-Moonlight Cinema in New Farm Park is a must if you want to shake up the traditional movie date.
+For all you starry-eyed lovers in Brisbane, check out a showing at an open-air theatre.
+Dendy Powerhouse in New Farm Park and the seasonal Moonlight Cinema are musts if you want to shake up the traditional movie date.

-While it seems it cannot get more romantic than leaning into your date on a picnic blanket with the Notebook on the screen, there is a date idea that matches the humble open lawn.
-A drive-in cinema!
 Rolling up and aligning your car with your auto neighbours feels like the Utopia of modern dating.
-Make it even more special by bringing buttery popcorn and soft drinks and return to the 1950s.
+Make it even more special by bringing buttery popcorn and soft drinks, and return to the 1950s.

 Yatala Drive-in is keeping old Hollywood traditions and outdoor theatre alive in Brisbane.
 They screen the latest films and classics (especially on special occasions like Valentine’s Day).
 After stationing your wagon, visit their snack bar and order a ‘Couples Combo’.

-Across all of Brisbane you will find places providing classes such as these.
+Across all of Brisbane, you will find places providing classes such as these.
 You will generally discover places following a specific theme or honouring a celebrated artist such as ‘Pinot & Picasso’ or ‘Cork and Chroma‘.
 When it comes to going on a date, craftworks focus on tactile matters and provide a multi-sensory experience.
-Get to know your loved one’s true colours at somewhere like ‘Colour my Pot’.
+Get to know your loved one’s true colours with pottery classes at ‘Colour my Pot’.
 They have a BYO drinks and snacks policy making an evening class at their studio very relaxing.

 If you are the designated chef in the relationship, why not bring your partner to a cooking class to test their skills?
 Cooking and learning new techniques together establishes common ground in a relationship.
 Experimenting with new ingredients and tasting new flavours opens you up to new possibilities.
 Whatever you learn at the workshop you can bring home with you and apply in your own kitchen.

 Depending on which cuisines you want to get a better understanding of, there are countless cooking classes spread across Brisbane.
-Remove yourselves from the confines of the kitchen and go on a culinary adventure with cooking schools like Taya Kitchen or try a pizza making masterclass.
+Remove yourselves from the confines of the kitchen and go on a culinary adventure with cooking schools like Taya Kitchen or Lumiere.

 Lay your blanket down at New Farm, one of Brisbane’s treasured parks.
-Sit under the purple jarcandas and afterwards take a walk along the river.
+Sit under the purple jacarandas in spring and afterward take a walk along the river.
 Take in the aesthetics at the City Botanic Gardens where you’ll see ornamental ponds, sculptures, and the Bamboo Grove.

 If in doubt, wine out!
 The easy answer to an ideal date with your partner is transporting yourselves to the cheese havens of France or the vineyards of Italy.
 Swill glasses, sample seductive Camemberts, or share a charcuterie board.

 There are a lot of noteworthy places in Brisbane for turophiles and honorary sommeliers.
 You can go to a rustic restaurant and order a board of cheeses or get inspired at Brisbane’s finest delicatessens and create your own selection.
-Visit Rosalie Gourmet Market in Paddington or The Cheese Board in Albion.
+Visit Rosalie Gourmet Market in Paddington or Church Mouse Cheese in South Bank.

 - Don’t forget to catch a sunset or sunrise every now and again.
 Leave the city behind and head to somewhere like Main Range National Park.